apache/datasketches-pig/README.md

 =================

 #Sketch UDFs for Pig
-Depends on sketches-core, which is included in the sketches-pig-X.Y.Z.jar
+Depends on sketches-core.
+The released jars include a jar with just the Pig UDFs and a shaded jar that also includes a shaded sketches-core.

 [travis]:https://travis-ci.org//DataSketches/sketches-pig/builds?branch=master
 [travis img]:https://secure.travis-ci.org/DataSketches/sketches-pig.svg?branch=master